Introduction

 Physical Health: Martial arts improves strength, flexibility and overall fitness.

-No. Martial arts teaches discipline, self control and respect, reduces aggressive behavior.
+No. Martial arts teaches discipline, self-control, and respect, and reduces aggressive behavior.

 Ready to help your child grow in confidence?